Install

-Python Playground runs Python code directly in your browser using Pyodide, a WebAssembly port of the Python runtime.
-This means no server-side processing is needed - all the code execution happens locally on your device.
+• Local Execution: All Python code runs directly in your browser using Pyodide, a WebAssembly (WASM) port of the CPython interpreter.
+This means your code executes locally on your device - no cloud servers involved.

 How do I save my code?